-Keywords; tmj anatomy, trigeminal neuralgia, chiropractic help, tmj exercises, migraine headaches.
+Keywords; tmj anatomy, trigeminal neuralgia, chiropractic help, jaw joint exercises, migraine headaches.

 It is also the joint that contributes to a complex and extremely painful condition called trigeminal neuralgia.
 You can go to our TMJ ear pain page for more information.